marlonecobos/nichevol/README.md

 ### Stable version

-The stable version of **nichevol** is in **CRAN** and it can be installed and loaded using the code below (we are working on this):
+The stable version of **nichevol** is in **CRAN** and it can be installed using the code below (we are working on this):

 ``` r
 install.packages("nichevol")